getodk/docs/odk1-src/briefcase-using.rst

 .. warning::

-  Briefcase cannot discriminate between duplicate form instances.
+  Briefcase cannot discriminate between duplicate submissions.
 After you pull completed forms into Briefcase, it is important that you delete them from Collect.
 Otherwise, the next time you pull in forms, you will create duplicates.

 .. _pull-form-definition: